Applying For Permanent Total Disability Benefits

 Physical restrictions reference the individual’s residual capability to engage in certain types of physical activities.
 Vocational preparation refers to an individual’s age, educational background, past relevant work experience, and the transferability of any skills that they may have acquired in the course of their life to that point.

 What You Can Expect After Qualifying For PTD

-If an individual qualifies for Permanent Total Disability status, they are eligible for benefits through the age of 75.
-If they are injured after the age of 70, then total eligibility lasts for a period of 5 years.
-In addition to the standard Permanent Total Disability Benefits, which is 66 2/3% of an individual’s average weekly wage, the individual also receives a 3% cost of living increase.
+If an individual qualifies for PTD status, they are eligible for benefits through the age of 75.
+If they are injured after the age of 70, then total eligibility lasts for a period of five years.
+In addition to the standard PTD benefits, which is 66.33% of an individual’s average weekly wage, the individual also receives a 3% cost of living increase.
 This 3% cost of living increase continues until the individual reaches the age of 62.

-Rules and Law pertaining to Permanent Total Disability benefits have changed dramatically over the years.
+Rules and laws pertaining to PTD benefits have changed dramatically over the years.
 The description of potential and eligible benefits described in the preceding paragraphs references only individuals injured only after 10/1/03.
 Different eligibility/entitlement rules pertain to injuries prior to 10/1/03.

 Call Christopher J. Smith, P.A., in Tampa at 813-513-0327.
 You can also send us an email to schedule your free initial consultation.
 We have fought for the rights of injured workers in west-central Florida for more than three decades.